 Development phasing of the MSP is planned to be completed in 10 phases, each of which must contain affordable housing types allowed in single-family areas (i.e., ADUs, Junior ADUs, small lot homes, and townhomes).
 The intent is for development to progress from the south, adjacent to the current city limit, to the north.
 As such, the first phases to occur are expected to be phases 1, 2, 4, and 10.
-While the plan assumes development will occur in phases, each can develop as soon as Certificates of Completion for each phase are finalized.
+While the plan assumes development will occur in phases, each can develop as soon as Certificates of Completion for each phase are finalized at any time or concurrently with other phases.
 The need for adequate infrastructure and services will be the primary driver of development; therefore, phases adjacent to each other will develop in that order, beginning with those closest to existing infrastructure within city limits.